Robot arm in action with laser, symbolising precise automation through AI in production.

 Areas of application and added value of AI in manufacturing

-Artificial intelligence is no longer a futuristic concept, but has established itself as the driving force behind numerous innovations and efficiency gains in production.
-Its use could not only significantly increase the productivity and competitiveness of the German economy, but also optimize production processes in the long term: from automated fault diagnosis to knowledge management and data-driven decisions.
+Artificial intelligence is no longer a futuristic concept; rather, it has established itself as the driving force behind numerous innovations and efficiency gains in manufacturing.
+Its use could not only significantly boost the productivity and competitiveness of the German economy, but also sustainably optimize production processes—from automated root cause analysis to knowledge management and data-driven decision-making.

-In the following, we therefore explain the advantages of AI in manufacturing:
+In the following, we will therefore explain the benefits of AI in manufacturing

 Detection and analysis of data anomalies using AI